martinsumner/riak_kv/docs/OtherAPI.md

   - In Riak 3.4 the query server has a different underlying implementation to the query server used in the Query API; but this may change to use a common implementation in a future release.
 - Folds are run over a covering set of vnodes, i.e. either `RingSize div n_val` or `(RingSize div n_val) + 1`.
 - Folds will first take a snapshot of each vnode, before running each vnode query against the snapshot.
-  - When running in parallel mode, this will be a snapshotn of the parallel keystore, in native mode this will be a snapshot of the leveled ledger (the native keystore).
+  - When running in parallel mode, this will be a snapshot of the parallel keystore, in native mode this will be a snapshot of the leveled ledger (the native keystore).
   - The snapshot requests will need to wait in the vnode queue, but operations on the snapshot are not constrained by the queue.
-  - The snapshots will timeout, and a fold that runs after the timeout is likely to fail;
+  - The snapshots have a timeout, and a fold that runs after the timeout is likely to fail;
-    - On native stores the timeout is covered by `leveled.snapshot_timeout_long`.
+    - On native stores the timeout for AAE folds is configured via `leveled.snapshot_timeout_long`.
 On parallel stores it defaults to 2 days.
 - The folds will then scan across the keys and metadata using the filters provided, accumulate results, and return the results to the controlling node for the query once complete.
-  - Unlike the query API there is no sending of partial results, and waiting for acknowledgement.
+  - Unlike the Query API, there is no sending of partial results, and waiting for acknowledgement.
   - AAE folds will continue to run, even when the query server for the request has timed out.
   - If a queue-type accumulator is used, the results are sent to the queue in batches during the fold, and the final result returned to the query server is just a count.
-- Once all vnode folds have completed and sent results, the query server combined the results and returns the final result set back to the requestor.
+- Once all vnode folds have completed and sent results, the query server wil combine the results and return the final result-set back to the requestor.

 #### Node worker pools

-Riak API requests generally have only limited constraints.
-When there exists contention over available CPU cores within a busy cluster, the contention is managed by the Erlang scheduler, and the database backends are designed to degrade gradually - to slow smoothly as available resources are restricted.
+Riak API requests are generally not subject to constraints on the resources they use.
+If there exists contention over available CPU cores within a busy cluster, the contention is managed by the Erlang scheduler, and the database backends are designed to degrade gradually - to slow smoothly as available resources are restricted.

 In contrast, the AAE Fold API has specific constraints on throughput, governed by the node worker pools.
 These pools are defined to constrain concurrency for operational queries, to provide an upper limit on how many CPU cores may be used by different classes of operational work.
 There is no guarantee that worker pools will be able to use their limit - use of each core is still managed fairly by the erlang scheduler for that core.